 Part 2: Further actions for good food by London boroughs

-- Taking a coordinated London-wide approach to food
+- Taking a place based approach to tackling childhood obesity

 Take our online action